-- From the hole information screen, select ▲ > Scorecard.
-The scorecard appears when you are on the green. - 2 Select UP or DOWN to scroll through the holes. - 3 Select (a) to select a hole. - 4 Select UP or DOWN to set the score.
+- 1 From the hole information screen, select -D→ > Scorecard.
+The scorecard appears when you are on the green. - 2 Select UP or DOWN to scroll through the holes. - 3 Select -D- to select a hole. - 4 Select UP or DOWN to set the score.
 Your total score is updated.